The Bahamas is world famous for its white sand beaches, turquoise blue waters and excellent snorkelling and scuba diving opportunities.

 Get Connected with eSIM

 One of the most popular Bahamian dishes.
-If you ask a Bahamian what is the traditional food in Bahamas you need to try during your visit, they’ll likely tell you to try this one, cracked conch.
+If you ask a Bahamian what is the most famous food in the Bahamas, they’ll likely tell you to try this one, cracked conch.

 Cracked conch is basically fried conch.
 The secret to a good cracked conch is pounding the conch meat with a mallet to tenderise it before cooking.